 As a member of the N.M.T.F (National Market Traders Federation), I helped to set up the Southern Irish Market and Street Traders Association.

 I strongly believe in the Slow Food movement, which encourages and promotes local food and artisan food production.
 For more information please see ‘Slow Food’ page.

 I am also much involved with the promotion of quality food and food production through the media – successfully steering many journalists and broadcasters in what is regarded as the “right direction”.
-Programmes in which I have been involved include: Rick Stein’s “Food Heroes”, Clarissa Dickson-Wright’s “Clarissa and the Countryman”, the BBC 2 series “Jimmy’s Farm”, “Jamies Kitchen”, “Kill it Cook it eat it”, “Grubbs Up”, “Market Kitchen”, “Saturday Kitchen” and “Despatches”.
+Programmes in which I have been involved include: ITV’s “This Morning” with chef Phil Vickery, Rick Stein’s “Food Heroes”, Clarissa Dickson-Wright’s “Clarissa and the Countryman”, the BBC 2 series “Jimmy’s Farm”, “Jamies Kitchen”, “Kill it Cook it Eat it”, “Grubbs Up”, “Market Kitchen”, “Saturday Kitchen” and “Despatches”.
 I also presented a programme for BBC Open University titled “Bringing Home the Bacon”.

 My media popularity i can only blame on BBC Radio 4 Food Programme.

 Derek Cooper visited our farm in 1994 and we featured on the Food Programme after his visit.
-Since then, with the guidance of the presenter Shelia Dillon, numerous programmes have been recorded and all those in the independant food sector continue to listen to the most upto date happenings on food.
+Since then, with the guidance of the presenter Shelia Dillon, numerous programmes have been recorded and all those in the independent food sector continue to listen to the most up-to-date happenings on food.

-My son Martin and his Partner Nichola Robinson, continue in the food business by milking their own sheep and making superb unpasturised cheese at Holker Farm, near Grange Over Sands.
+My son Martin and his partner Nicola Robinson, continue in the food business by milking their own sheep and making St James, a superb raw milk cheese at Holker Farm, near Grange over Sands.

 I am proud that he continues the farm to fork tradition that my grandfather and my mother passed down to us.